What Happens If You Don't File Taxes For Your Small Business

 Types of Business Taxes

-Your business may owe multiple federal taxes, depending on your entity structure and business activities.
+Your business may owe multiple federal taxes depending on your entity structure and activities.
+The following list will help you determine which applies.

 • Self-employment tax: Sole proprietors (freelancers, independent contractors, and individual owners of single-member LLCs)